cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 ## Helm components we will use

+- use of `_helpers.yaml` to define templates/functions for certain parts of our chart.
 - `include "name" .` instead of `template "name" .` [See here](https://github.com/helm/helm/blob/master/docs/chart_template_guide/named_templates.md#the-include-function)
 - Pipe function `indent X` to set the indent of certain elements
 - `.Files.Get` to read in a file
 - Pipe function `replace` to replace one part of a string with an other part.
+- Pipe function `b64enc` to encode strings for values of secret items.
 - Check the use of the right `{{-`,`{{`,`}}`,and`-}}` to fix linebreaks and empty lines in the generated yamls.

 ## Prerequisite